Frequently Asked Questions about the Adoption Tax Credit

 What is tax liability?

-It is the amount of federal income tax that you owe the IRS for the year.
+It is the amount of federal income tax that you are responsible for for the year.
 If you did your taxes manually, it’s the amount you look up in the tax table based on your adjusted gross income.

 Can the credit be carried forward if I don’t have enough tax liability the first year I claim it?